Skip to content Skip to navigation

 How the heating system works

-The heating in your student housing is automatically controlled and based on the indoor temperature, not how warm the radiators feel.
-If the radiators feel cold, it may be because they do not start heating unless the indoor temperature falls below 20 °C, regardless of the outdoor temperature.
+The heating in your student housing is automatically adjusted according to the outdoor temperature.
+If the radiators feel cold, it may be because they do not start heating until the indoor temperature drops below 20°C.

 According to AF Bostäder’s heating policy, the indoor temperature should be: